Ground State Phase Diagram of $\text{SU}(3)$ $t$-$J$ Chain: Correlation Functions

-it shows three times the distance of a single particle lattice, signaling the 3-fermion pairing in a wavelet.
-In the attracting regime, fermions combine together in a different method compared with the $\text{SU}(2)$ pairing method.
-This support that the singlet formation of 3 spins still dominates the attractive zone despite the less connection between spins in \emph{t-J} model.
-By comparing different densities, we observe the $2k_F$ apex suppressed as particle density increases, which signals weaker 3-clustering in the density channel for higher density.
+it reflects a distance three times the lattice spacing of individual particles, signaling 3-fermion pairing within a wavelet.
+In the attracting regime, fermions combine in a different way compared to the $\text{SU}(2)$ pairing case.
+This supports that the singlet formation of 3 spins still dominates the attractive zone despite the less connection between spins in the \emph{t-J} model.
+By comparing different densities, we observe that the $2k_F$ apex is suppressed as particle density increases, which signals weaker 3-clustering in the density channel for higher density.
 The peaks and anomalies are slightly more prominent than $2k_F$ and $6k_F$ in the $N(k)$ diagram.
 It results from the open boundary condition of our DMRG simulation.
 The local density is suppressed near the boundaries, so the effective density is larger than the total charge and system size ratio.

 In FIG. \ref{Tk1}, the structure factor $T(k)$ for the spin-spin correlation function is shown.
-For $J<t$ at all densities, the tendency to antiferromagnetism is revealed by observing a peak at $2k_F$.
+For $J<t$ at all densities, the tendency to antiferromagnetism is revealed by a peak at $2k_F$.
 It results from the quasi-long-range $\text{SU}(3)$ antiferromagnetic order.
-The slopes near $k\rightarrow 0$ limit remain almost unchanged in repulsive region.
-It is consistent with the quadratic term in asymptotic spin correlation function in repulsive Luttinger liquid.
+The slopes near the $k\rightarrow 0$ limit remain almost unchanged in the repulsive region.
+It is consistent with the quadratic term in the asymptotic spin correlation function in repulsive Luttinger liquid.

-As $J$ increases, the peak is suppressed, implying the existence of molecular superfluid phase.
+As $J$ increases, the peak is suppressed, implying the existence of a molecular superfluid phase.
 The spin gap develops in low density, signaling a phase like the LEL phase with the singularity at $2k_F$ completely suppressed.
 This covers the MS phase regimes.
 It shares some behaviors with the typical LEL phase, such as exponential decay of the spin-spin correlation function and the quadratic behavior at small $k^{\prime}$s in the structure factor.